wangzlab/COPD_Resistome/README.md

 # COPD_Resistome

-This is the pipeline for the resistome analysis on sputum metagenomic data for COPD patients.
+This repository contains pipeline for the resistome analysis on sputum metagenomic data for COPD patients, as well as related R script for data visualization.

 This pipeline integrates the blast6out results from ARGsOAP v2.0 stage two analysis and taxonomic annotation (by Kraken2) of the extracted ARG-related reads from ARGsOAP v2.0 stage one analysis.